jesperfj/byoc-voip-phone/README.md

 ## Caveats

 * The app assumes a single source IP address.
-If you want to add many or a CIDR block, you Twilio CLI manually or tweak the provisioning code in [tools.js](tools.js).
+If you want to add many or a CIDR block, use Twilio CLI manually or tweak the provisioning code in [tools.js](tools.js).
 * Your telephony provider may not support the exact connection options chosen here.
 Twilio supports other options as well.
 With a bit of effort you should be able to tweak the configuration here to meet your needs.